LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 movement with keyboard's keypad or `LMB` (left mouse button).
 If more heroes are selected (highlighted in blue), they run together whenever `:` or `S-LMB` (while holding Shift) over map area is pressed.
+Any sleeping hero is highlighted in green and can be woken up by yelling with `%`, which also taunts or stresses nearby enemies.

 Next on the bottom-most status line is the leader's current and maximum Calm (morale, composure, focus, attentiveness), then his current